Enaium/practice-ZenSquare/README.md

 中文版: [README_zh.md](README_zh.md)

-**This project is currently under development and is not yet completed.**

 This is an open-source project based on the AGPLv3 license.
 The project mainly uses SpringBoot+Vue to replicate a forum system similar to [XenForo](https://xenforo.com/solutions/).

 ## Technologies Used